IzaacMammadov/docs.urbit.org/content/courses/hoon-school/F-cores.md

 values).
 One way to do this is using the `|-` {% tooltip label="barhep" href="/language/hoon/reference/rune/bar#--barhep" /%} rune, which creates a structure called a {% tooltip label="trap" href="/glossary/trap" /%}.
-(Think of the “trap” in the bottom of your sink.)
+(Think of the "trap" in the bottom of your sink.)
 It means a point to which you can return again, perhaps with some key values (like a counter) changed.
 Then you can repeat the calculation inside the trap again.
 This continues until some single